 If this excitement wasn’t enough, Lucy performed in front of Prince Andrew, Sarah Ferguson and their two daughters along with a long list of A-listers at a private dinner held at Windsor Castle on October 15th, in aid of Children in Crisis.
 Lucy also recorded Flower of Scotlandwith the band of Her Majesty’s Royal Marines to celebrate the 350th aniversary of the Royal Navy, which Lucy performed live on ITV’s This Morning.

-Despite her family’s preference for pop music, Lucy loved singing and listening to classical music from her very earliest years.
+Lucy loved singing and listening to classical music from her very earliest years.
 Her mother hoped that it might prove a way to lift her daughter’s spirits, and at the age of seven Lucy began singing lessons.
 Her teacher immediately recognized her potential, and suggested that she audition for Cantamus, a local award-winning girls’ choir.
 It proved to be the lifeline that Lucy was crying out for.
-‘I loved it.
-I was only happy when I sang, because it was the only time I could forget all the bad things in my life at that time.’
 Lucy was a soloist when the choir was named ‘Olympic Champion Choir’ at the World Choir Olympics in China in 2006.

-Lucy began to blossom at the Conservatoire, she was fascinated by the burlesque-dancer/model Dita von Teese, and began to develop her own style of 1940s-based glamour.
-At college Lucy appeared in scenes from several operas, including Don Giovanni, The Turn of the Screw, The Magic Flute, Hansel and Gretel and Alcina.
-But her ambition was always to be a commercial classical singer.
+Lucy began to blossom at the Conservatoire in her first year and appeared in the Masters Opera scenes and Conservatoires Opera productions including Don Giovanni, The Turn of the Screw, The Magic Flute, Hansel and Gretel and Alcina.
+But her ambition was always to break the mould and become a commercial classical singer.
 Her success on Britain’s Got Talent, which occurred shortly after her graduation, has now turned that dream into reality.